Josebaseba/sails-hook-validator/readme.md

 - [x] Publish in npm to test working in a sails application

 - [x] Add the optional parameter option, with an '?' after the param name ('?surname')

+- [x] Add the option of not sending the 400 default error

 - [ ] Finish the tests